reesmichael1/burro/README.md

 ## Roadmap

-These are many more features planned for Buro, including an extensive list of typographic commands, user defined variables, and more.
+These are many more features planned for Burro, including an extensive list of typographic commands, user defined variables, and more.
 See the file `examples/syntax.bur` for some of the current long term vision.
 Burro is not yet tested on non-Latin scripts (or even non-English languages), but good international support is a blocker for the 1.0 release.

 Burro is currently undocumented beyond the `examples` directory, but that will improve over time.